 The family expanded too.
 In 1996 Catherine moved to Nootka to work at another lodge.
 After several boat rides in between lodges, they married in 1998.
 Bryce and Tucker followed in 1999 and 2000.

 Catherine also comes from a fishing background.
-Her grandparents opened Painter's lodge in the 1930's, but it was sold from the Painter family in 1949.
-Catherine was a guide in Campbell River for a dozen years before venturing to Nootka.
+Her grandparents opened Painter’s lodge in the 1930s, and although it was sold from the Painter family in 1949, many of the family are still avid fishermen.
+Catherine was a salmon fishing guide in Campbell River for a dozen years before venturing to Nootka.

 There’s way more to Nootka than just great fishing in calm water.

-Nootka is called "The birthplace of BC" and was the first stop in North America by Captain Cook in 1778.
+Nootka is called “The birthplace of BC” and was the first stop Captain Cook made in North America in 1778.
 The first European in BC was Juan Perez from Spain in 1774.
 Both Perez and Cook met the Mowachat people at Yuquot (Friendly Cove) and traded with them, which was the start of the sea otter fur trade.

 In addition to all the history at Friendly Cove – it’s just beautiful and well worth a visit.